Tools Reference

 - Opacity modulation scales the stroke opacity proportionally to pen pressure

-- Brush presets can include pressure sensitivity settings
+- Brush presets can include pressure, tilt, and velocity sensitivity settings

 Symmetry Painting